BlinkDL/RWKV-LM/README.md

 ### Inference

-Download RWKV-4 Pile models from https://huggingface.co/BlinkDL.
+**Run RWKV-4 Pile models:** Download models from https://huggingface.co/BlinkDL.
 Set TOKEN_MODE = 'pile' in run.py and run it.
 It's fast even on CPU (the default mode).

-Read the inference code in src/model.py and try using the final hidden state（.xx .aa .bb) as a faithful sentence embedding for other tasks.
-Probably you shall begin with .xx and .aa/.bb (.aa divided by .bb).

 For the old RWKV-2: see the release here for a 27M params model on enwik8 with 0.72 BPC(dev).
 Run run.py in https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v2-RNN.
 You can even run it in your browser: https://github.com/BlinkDL/AI-Writer/tree/main/docs/eng https://blinkdl.github.io/AI-Writer/eng/ (this is using tf.js WASM single-thread mode).

 ### Training / Fine-tuning

-Training RWKV-4 from scratch: run train.py, which by default is using the enwik8 dataset (https://data.deepai.org/enwik8.zip).
+**Training RWKV-4 from scratch:** run train.py, which by default is using the enwik8 dataset (unzip https://data.deepai.org/enwik8.zip).

 You will be training the "GPT" version because it's paralleziable and faster to train.
 RWKV-4 can extrapolate, so training with ctxLen 1024 can work for ctxLen of 2500+.
 You can fine-tune the model with longer ctxLen and it can quickly adapt to longer ctxLens.

-Fine-tuning RWKV-4 Pile models: use 'prepare-data.py' in https://github.com/BlinkDL/RWKV-v2-RNN-Pile/tree/main/RWKV-v3 to tokenize .txt into train.npy data.
-Then set EXPRESS_PILE_MODE to 'pile' in train.py, and run it.
+**Fine-tuning RWKV-4 Pile models:** use 'prepare-data.py' in https://github.com/BlinkDL/RWKV-v2-RNN-Pile/tree/main/RWKV-v3 to tokenize .txt into train.npy data.
+Then set EXPRESS_PILE_MODE to True in train.py, and run it.

+Read the inference code in src/model.py and try using the final hidden state（.xx .aa .bb) as a faithful sentence embedding for other tasks.
+Probably you shall begin with .xx and .aa/.bb (.aa divided by .bb).

 Colab for fine-tuning RWKV-2 Pile models: https://colab.research.google.com/drive/1BwceyZczs5hQr1wefmCREonEWhY-zeST